PythonOpenProjects/VisualQC/README.md

 A visual software to assign the quality flag.
 You can load a xlsx file and assign the QC using the plot or the automatic option.

-P.S.

-For any siggestion you can contact me at pythonopenprojects@gmail.com
+For any suggestion you can contact me at pythonopenprojects@gmail.com